The second article of our volume series will take a look at the optimal back volume.

 So, anything above 4 overloading workouts per week is likely too much.

 How intense can we train our back?

 Generally, we can say that a rep range between 6-20 is beneficial for most people.

 When training our back it is important that we use challenging weights because it seems that the back tends to respond most positively to high forces around 6-8 reps.

-For some folks, a low rep range around the abovementioned 6-8 will work fine whereas others do not really get a good feeling with that and prefer higher rep ranges around 10-15.
+For some folks, a low rep range around 6-8 will work fine whereas others do not really get a good feeling with that, ultimately leads to a preference for higher rep ranges around 10-15.